wessel145/radarr_sonarr_watchmon/README.md

 # radarr-sonarr-watchmon

+#### This is a forked repo!

-This script checks for recently watched movies/episodes on Trakt and stops monitoring in Radarr/Sonarr.
+This script checks for recently watched movies/episodes on Trakt and changes the profile in Radarr (Sonarr not supported ATM).

+Use case: downgrade the movie when watched to save some disk space

 Copy config.example.yml to config.yml and change settings.